-Our master craftsman are upholstery experts.
-We not only supply the Royal Family and Royal Household with mattresses and beds, but we also undertake bespoke upholstery commissions for the Royal Family – we recently replaced the banquet seating for the Ballroom at Buckingham Palace.
+Our master craftsmen are upholstery experts; we not only supply the Royal Family and visiting dignitaries with mattresses and beds, but we also undertake bespoke upholstery commissions and breathe new life into antique furniture for the Royal Family – we have replaced a wide range of seating in Buckingham Palace and Windsor Castle.

 Royal Warrant Holders Association